-In addition to opportunities for undergraduate students at UK to earn PSY 395/394 credit by completing a research assistantship with the HAMMER Lab, Dr. Jeff Reese and I also offer PSY 399 Field-based/Community-based Education internship course credit to a few UK psychology undergraduate students each fall and spring semester.
+In addition to opportunities for undergraduate students at UK to earn PSY 395/394 credit by completing a research assistantship with the HAMMER Lab, the UK Counseling Psychology Program faculty also offer PSY 399 Field-based/Community-based Education internship course credit to a few UK psychology undergraduate students each fall and spring semester.
 Please note that it is also now possible to do a PSY 499 Senior Internship with us.

 What is the name of the internship and who sponsors it?